-Mike Francis is a partner at Dunham Rubber and Belting and serves as the National Sales Manager.
-During his 40th year at Dunham Rubber he has worked as a belt fabricator/installer, worked in inside sales, managed an outside sales territory and worked as belt product manager.
+Mike Francis is a partner at Dunham Rubber and Belting and serves as Sales Manager.
+During his 38 years at Dunham Rubber he has worked as a belt fabricator/installer, worked in inside sales, managed an outside sales territory and worked as belt product manager.

 |Tom Archer is Vice President and Sales Manager for Vaughn Belting Co.
 He has spent over 30 years in the belting industry working for both Manufacturer’s and Distributor’s.
 With a specialty in paper manufacturing and converting, Tom has been engineering and troubleshooting belting in paper mills for his entire career.
 With a focus on lightweight and nylon core belting, his experience in the industry helps him solve problems and create positive results for the customer.
 Tom is a graduate of Western Carolina University with a degree in finance.|

 For any questions about this training please contact Amanda Stimart at email@example.com